via-teaching/ecs273-25s/Homework4/README.md

 3. Click on news articles to see detailed information
 4. Use the interactive features to explore different time periods and data points

-## Additional Notes

-- The application uses MongoDB for data storage
-- Real-time updates are handled through FastAPI's async capabilities
-- The frontend is built with React and uses modern CSS features

 ### Development Notes

-1. Stock Price Chart
-   - Shows historical price data for the selected stock
-   - Includes Open, High, Low, and Close prices
-   - Supports zooming and panning

-2. t-SNE Scatter Plot
-   - Visualizes stock relationships using t-SNE dimensionality reduction
-   - Color-coded by sector
-   - Supports zooming and panning

-3. News Feed
-   - Displays latest news articles for the selected stock
-   - Shows article title, date, and content
-   - Includes links to full articles when available

 AI assistance was used during development to enhance code quality and readability: